Azure/azure-storage-fuse/TSG.md

 A useful setting in your configuration file to utilize when debugging is `sdk-trace: true` under the azstorage component.
 This will log all outgoing REST calls.

+**BlobFuse2 Health Monitor**

+One of the biggest BlobFuse2 features is our brand new health monitor.
+It allows customers gain more insight into how their BlobFuse2 instance is behaving with the rest of their machine.
+Visit [here](https://github.com/Azure/azure-storage-fuse/blob/main/tools/health-monitor/README.md) to set it up.

 **1. Error: fusermount: failed to open /etc/fuse.conf: Permission denied**

 Only the users that are part of the group fuse, and the root user can run fusermount command.
 In order to mitigate this add your user to the fuse group.